 North Korea: the hermit kingdom

 Travel to North Korea (officially DPRK).
-Are you ready for a vacation to one of the most closed off countries in the world?
-Book a group or individual trip and form your opinion based on your own experiences during a tour.
+Are you ready for a trip to one of the most closed off countries in the world?
+Book a group tour or a private tour and experience this country yourself first hand.
 North Korea is a destination you will remember forever.
-Expect shy, curious people who will do everything to make your trip as pleasant as possible.
-During your trip you will get acquainted with the Korean culture and traditions.
-We can already tell you one thing: a visit or holiday to North Korea will not soon be forgotten!
+Expect to interact with North Korea’s kind and curious people, who always go above and beyond to make each trip as pleasant as possible.
+During your tour you will get acquainted with North Korean culture and traditions.
+We can already tell you one thing: a visit or holiday to North Korea will be unforgettable!

 North Korea